RMWinslow/posts/numbers/quinary.md

 (In Pinyin, the same sound is written as `ü` or `v`.)

 In the base-5 version, I used the first sequence of 5 back-to-back consonants in the alphabet.
 But if we're using IPA, the IPA sound `j` is written as `y` in English, so let's swap out that out as well.
-Actually, if we swap out all the consonants then the two numeral systems can't contradict each other.
+Actually, let's just swap out all the consonants.

 <aside>
+If we swap out all the consonants then the two numeral systems are unambiguously distinguishable, as least for the integers.
 The quinary and senary systems write numbers 0-4 the same way.
-The number 5 is written in the `y` senary version, and `ka` in the quinary, which are unambiguous.
+The number 5 is written `y` in the senary version, and `ka` in the quinary, which are unambiguous.
-And for any integer $\geq 6$, the representation contains at least one consonant.
+And for any integer ≥ 6, each representation contains at least one consonant.
 </aside>

-I'll try something else for fun.
-Use letters cooresponding to the sounds of each digit name.
+This time, for fun, I'll use letters cooresponding to the sounds of each digit name.

-Use `z` in place zero, `w` for one ("wun"), `t` two, `h` three, `r` four, `f` five.
+Use `z` in place of zero, `w` for one ("wun"), `t` two, `h` three, `r` four, `f` five.
 (I thought about using `f` for four and `v` for five, but `f` and `v` sound too similar.)

 <!--